TimMangan/App-Info/docs/Template_App_ReadMe.md

 # App-Info Document Template (replace this with your application name)

+(Logo here) This application is used for ...

 This is the high level file that describes the application summary.
 Additional documentation files may also be present to cover specific scenarios, such as repackaging into a specific format.
 Make a copy of this template saved into an appropriate subfolder and name it **ReadMe.md**.

 ## Documentation for